 My rating: 4 of 5 stars

-Lost Illusions, like its more hopeful but also more ironic English counterpart Great Expectations, could be the title affixed to the entire genre of the realist novel going back to Don Quixote: the realist novel is a narrative whose heroes and heroines learn that the world in which they find themselves—the social, economic, political, and cultural world—is endemically resistant to what they think about it or desire from it.
+Lost Illusions, like its more hopeful but also more ironic English counterpart Great Expectations, could be the title affixed to the entire genre of the realist novel going back to Don Quixote: the realist novel is a narrative whose heroes and heroines learn that the world in which they find themselves—the social, economic, political, and cultural world—always resists what they think about it or desire from it.

 Balzac was a follower of Sir Walter Scott, about whom much is said in this novel as the characters discuss their own literary fortunes and relation to literary fashions.
 While Balzac’s characters mock Scott for his insipid, sexless heroines—whom they see as a capitulation to characteristic English prudery—they take from him the lesson of how to write fictional historical chronicles.
 (The hero or mock-hero of Lost Illusions, Lucien Chardon, writes a novel after Scott entitled An Archer of Charles IX.)
-Scott, the father of historical fiction, was, according to his devotees (I draw here on Georg Lukács), the first to write a novel that showed history as a living, dynamic, and conflict-driven force in the lives of ordinary people, rather than just a static background for their acts.
-And, as Erich Auerbach notes in Mimesis, Balzac’s innovation is to see “the present as history”—history in Scott’s sense, as a developing, organic process made by but also subsuming the individual.
-To that end, Balzac crafted not discrete stories organized as individual novels, but an entire Human Comedy; in the words of another Marxist admirer, Friedrich Engels, Balzac
+Scott was the father of historical fiction: according devotees like Georg Lukács, he was the first to write novels that showed history as a living, dynamic, and conflict-driven force in the lives of ordinary people, rather than just a static background for their acts.
+And, as Erich Auerbach notes in Mimesis: The Representation of Reality in Western Literature, Balzac’s innovation is to see “the present as history”—history in Scott’s sense, as a developing, organic process made by but also subsuming the individual.
+To that end, Balzac crafted not discrete stories organized as individual novels, but an entire Human Comedy.
+In the words of another Marxist admirer, Friedrich Engels, Balzac

 describ[es], chronicle-fashion, almost year by year from 1816 to 1848 the progressive inroads of the rising bourgeoisie upon the society of nobles, that reconstituted itself after 1815 and that set up again, as far as it could, the standard of la viellie politesse française.